 Protect your assets before it's too late.
 Until you've set up the right structures, one lawsuit could devastate your fortune.
 Our experts create custom solutions to ensure full protection of your assets so even if you are sued, your assets stay 100% safe.

 While you can use a family trust or company to protect assets, the process of doing so is often costly.
 Transferring assets into a trust or company can trigger stamp duty or capital gains tax.

 However, there is a way to transfer assets and not pay excessive fees.
 This method will also protect you from the 5 year clawback period under the bankruptcy laws.

-This protective structure is a second mortgage.
+This protective structure is a mortgage/charge over the property, and this is registered against the title.
 On this page, you’ll learn how it works, and how you can use it to protect your family home and investment properties.

 For every family, your main asset is your family home.
 This house is usually bought in your own name, or joint names (you and your spouse or partner.)

 Let’s take an example of a family home worth $1 million where you have little or no debt and it’s in your own name.
 Clearly if someone sues you or your business, your family home is at risk.